traplol/little-lang/README.md

 # little-lang (actual name TBD)
 little-lang is a simple interpreted programming language inspired by an amalgamation of Ruby, Go, Python, and Lisp.
-Currently, it provides duck typing and mutable/const variables with plans to include a class/object and inheritance system, garbage collection, and dynamically scoped closures.
+Currently, it provides duck typing and mutable/const variables, a class/object system, stop-the-world mark/sweep garbage collection, and a simple module import system.

 ## Overview